pranav2902/pranav2902.github.io/index.md

 * Utilized Selenium to scrape articles from [PartnerTap Support](https://partnertap.zendesk.com/hc/en-us).
 * Used LangChain with OpenAI ChatGPT-3.5, to create a Support chatbot.

-**Remarks:** Ongoing Project

 ### [Satellite Image Segmentation using U-Nets - Vision](https://github.com/pranav2902/SatelliteImagesSegmentation_Unet)

 * Trained U-Net models with ResNet-18 and ResNet-50 encoders on the LandCover.ai dataset for Satellite Image Segmentation
 * Augmented the given dataset with relevant transformations to balance the dataset, which improved the results.
 * Compared the performance of Vanilla U-Net model with U-Nets with ResNet encoders, for both the original and Augmented datasets.
 * Obtained a Classification accuracy of 0.88 for U-Net+ResNet-18 model, which is in line with previous benchmarks.